davidbarone/parser-js/README.md

    +- "ITEMS" BAR [BAR]
    +- "ITEMS" BAR [BAR]
    +- "ITEMS" BAZ [BAZ]

+Number of FooBarBaz tokens found = 5
 ```

-If you've got this, then congratulations, you've created your first parser.
+If you've got this, then congratulations, you've created your first parser!
 Read on to find out how to can use this package to create parsers for all kinds of languages and DSLs.

 ## Summary
 This is a parser generator that can generate LL(1) parsers, i.e. left-recursion, leftmost derivation parsers with single token lookahead.
 The generated parsers work in a brute-force fashion, with backtracking, and will parse context-free grammars.
 It is a very simplistic parser generator, and is intended for generating simple grammars or domain-specific languages (DSLs).
 The following services are provided:
 - Lexically analyse the input into a series of tokens (tokenising)
 - Parse the tokens into an abstract syntax tree (parsing)
-- Navigating through the abstract syntax tree, using a visitor class
+- Navigating through the abstract syntax tree, using a visitor class (walking the abstract syntax tree)

-The target use case for this parser generator is for processing inputs that are slightly too complex for regular expressions alone, and where the user does not want the overhead of an industrial strength or commercial parser toolkit.
+The target use case for this parser generator is for processing inputs that are slightly too complex for regular expressions alone, and where the user does not want the overhead of an industrial strength or commercial parser generator toolkit.
 The benefits of this parser generator are:
 - Extremely small / simple to understand
 - Does not require any build-time code generation tasks.

 Grammars are specified using a very friendly BNF-ish syntax which will be familiar to users of other parser toolkits.
-The `Parser` class provides the main functionality, and includes `tokenise()`, `parse()`, and `execute()` methods.
+The `Parser` class provides the main functionality, and includes `tokenise` and `parse` methods.
+An abstract syntax tree is represented by the `Node` class, which also contains a `walk` method to navigate the abstract syntax tree.

 For processing the input (through an abstract syntax tree), a special `Visitor` class is provided.
 Hooks into different parts of the tree can be easily coded by creating visitor handlers (again, all this can be done directly from your code without any pre-processing code generation steps).